kaltun-dev/CI-Quiz-App/README.md

 ### 5. Surface
 * Colours

 we have paid a lot of attention to the color scheme.
-And used 3 colors throught the website. we've chosen green to emphasise the feeling of nature and calmness.
+And used 3 colors throught the website. we've chosen orange for its vividness and black and white to contrast with the orange.

 <img src="assets/images/hex-colors.png" height="500px">